Why I Love Hearts of Palm

 Hearts of Palm are one of my favorite salad ingredients, and it doesn’t take too many of them to turn a salad into something special!
-And I’ve also enjoyed the low-carb pasta products that are made with this delicious plant ingredient.
+And this post has a link to a collection of salads recipes using this tasty low-carb ingredient!

 PIN this info about Palm Hearts to find it later!

-But even when I have to pay more for them at the regular grocery store, this favorite ingredient is something I love to add to salads, and to me it’s always a sign of summer when I start buying them again.
+But even when I have to pay more for them at the regular grocery store, these tasty morsels are still a favorite ingredient that I love to add to salads, and to me it’s always a sign of summer when I start buying them again.
+I hope you enjoy trying some of these recipes if you’re also a fan!

 What are Hearts of Palm?